Q. What are the dates of the January Term in 2016?

 A. Students can register through BlueView in the same way they register for fall and spring classes.

-* See question 5 for more information about who is eligible to register for a J-term course.
+* See below for more information about who is eligible to register for a J-term course.

 A. In general, priority would be based on seniority.
 For some classes, priority will be given to particular groups of students based on the topic of the class or to those who have completed the course prerequisites.
 Thus, standard course prerequisites or instructor permission protocols will be followed.